 To prevent rats and mice from getting into your home, seal off holes and cracks around your house by caulking.
 Mice can fit into a hole the size of a dime, and they can use this as entry points.
 Remove their food sources by covering your trash bins, and putting your food inside sealed containers.

 Before ants hibernate for the winter, you might get to encounter a lot of them indoors, where it is warm and has plenty of food to steal.
 If you are not vigilant, you might find ants swarming over your food.
 Be careful too, that they do not sting you.
 They sting without any provocation and can be quite painful.

 These are some of the pests you might encounter this fall.
-If you have these unwanted pests in your property, be sure to contact the best pest control management in the Carolinas, Go-Forth Pest Control.
+If you have these unwanted pests on your property, be sure to contact the best pest control management in Columbia, South Carolina, Go-Forth Pest Control.

 No home or pest is the same, so there is no cookie-cutter solution.
 At Go-Forth Pest Control, we have professional technicians who will examine your home and your lawn to evaluate your specific needs.
 We will identify points of entry and make treatments as necessary.
 We only use state of the art equipment to keep up with these ever-evolving pests.

 We bring in a new and fresh approach to the pest control industry, using family-friendly and pet-friendly methods of extermination that caters to your specific needs.
 Our expert experience in exterminating pests like cockroaches, wasps, weevils, mosquitoes, mice, flies, termites, ants, and spiders can really make you say goodbye to these pests in your home.
 You may check us on Facebook or Google us to see what our satisfied customers have to say about us.

 Go-Forth Pest Control has earned the trust of residents and businesses in South Carolina for more than 50 years.
 For more information, or to set an appointment, just dial 336-841-6111.
 Our friendly operators are standing by.